Singapore's OCBC offers $4.95 billion for Wing Hang Bank in bet on China growth

 Speaking at a news conference in Singapore, OCBC Chief Financial Officer Darren Tan said the bank plans to raise equity for the deal, but added that the exact timing and size depends on the progress of the acquisition.

-OCBC is also planning to utilize a mix of internal resources and new debt.
+OCBC is also planning to utilise a mix of internal resources and new debt.

 "Wing Hang is already profitable so if there is no equity raising obviously it would add to the earnings immediately," Tan said.
 "Now for an acquisition of this size, sort of a cross-country acquisition, and the price that we pay for it, three years is a reasonable return period."